StartEcosystemResearchExplore (579)Live Systems (52)Pricing

 Policy

 The governance rules are hash-locked before approval begins.
 No mid-flow policy changes.
 No retroactive rewrites.
-The policy that applied at the moment of decision is permanently recorded.
+The policy that applied at the moment of decision is permanently recorded and enforced at execution time.

 Threshold